erik-smit/erik-smit.github.io/docs/_posts/2022-04-06-synology-directory-server-windows-hello.md

 I ended up with the following policies in my GPO:

  * Windows Settings / Administrative Templates / System / Logon / Turn on convenience PIN sign-in : Enabled
- * Windows Settings / Administrative Templates / Wiundows Components / Biometrics / Allow domain users to log on using biometrics : Enabled
+ * Windows Settings / Administrative Templates / Windows Components / Biometrics / Allow domain users to log on using biometrics : Enabled
- * Windows Settings / Administrative Templates / Wiundows Components / Biometrics / Allow the use of biometrics : Enabled
+ * Windows Settings / Administrative Templates / Windows Components / Biometrics / Allow the use of biometrics : Enabled
- * Windows Settings / Administrative Templates / Wiundows Components / Biometrics / Allow users to log on using biometrics : Enabled
+ * Windows Settings / Administrative Templates / Windows Components / Biometrics / Allow users to log on using biometrics : Enabled
- * Windows Settings / Administrative Templates / Wiundows Components / Windows Hello for Business / Use Windows Hello for Business : Not configured
+ * Windows Settings / Administrative Templates / Windows Components / Windows Hello for Business / Use Windows Hello for Business : Not configured